DeadPool-4422/a7y18lte-Resources/README.md

 After exiting the `parted` interface, you may want to utilize built-in commands for formatting partitions into different file formats.
 This is particularly useful if you're experiencing specific errors during recovery, such as the "Cannot mount /preload" error.

-## Resolving Cannot Mount Preload Error in Recovery
+## Resolving "Cannot mount /preload" Error in Recovery

-The following steps are designed to address this error.
+This section offers steps to resolve the "Cannot mount /preload" error often encountered during recovery.

+🚨 **Important: The following steps involve partition formatting, which can cause data loss.
+It's crucial to back up your data before performing these operations.
+Proceed with extreme caution.** 🚨

 **Formatting Partitions:**